Conference Tips for Independent Educational Consultants

 Black = Vendors of Products and Services

 4) Be open to schools, programs and colleges that you have never heard of.
-Yes, we know the Fairs and Swap are tough.
+Yes, we know the College Fair, School Exchange, and Therapeutic Information Swap are tough.
 Hundreds of reps and just one of you.
 It’s so much easier to pop over to the schools you know, and those who are well known.
 But let’s remember that your worth as an IEC is based on knowing the “hidden gems,” the “unusual places” with surprising areas of study or creative philosophies.
 Do get to know those you haven’t heard of before.
 Doing so makes you a much more powerful IEC.

 6) Stay at the conference hotel or within walking distance.
 Lots of people minimize hotel costs by sharing a room with a roommate.
 The IECA office maintains a list of anyone who would like to share a room and will send the list to anyone who requests it.
 If you would like to be added to the list, contact LeAnnette Bailey at [email protected]